 Organize quality control and/or audit of applications evaluations,

-ICANN ORG must be able to manage and address risks (including possible legal defense).
+ICANN org must be able to manage and address risks (including possible legal defense).

 Risk assessment of projects receiving grants must be conducted as part of the due diligence carried out when assessing applicants.

-ICANN Org must be able to design and implement verification procedures to ensure compliance of the funds disbursements with the approved objective, irrespective of the mechanism retained to organize the evaluation and disbursement.
+ICANN org must be able to design and implement verification procedures to ensure compliance of the funds disbursements with the approved objective, irrespective of the mechanism retained to organize the evaluation and disbursement.

 Organize disbursement process and monitor disbursements,